 All supported architectures

-The following vulnerabilities have been discovered in Wireshark.
+Multiple vulnerabilities have been discovered in Wireshark, allowing for

-in a crash or the execution of arbitrary code with the permissions of
+crafted file, possibly resulting in the execution of arbitrary code

 All Wireshark users should upgrade to the latest version:

 # emerge --ask --oneshot --verbose ">=net-analyzer/wireshark-0.99.7"